jenkinsci/btc-embeddedplatform-plugin/README.md

 loopUnroll | Number of loop interations to unroll for unpredictable loops.<br>(default: 50) | 10, 20, 50
 robustnessTestFailure | Boolean flag controlling whether or not robustness issues are added to the JUnit XML Report as "failed tests".<br>(default: false) | true, false createReport | Boolean flag controlling whether or not the Code Analysis Report is created by this step.
-The report can be created explicitly in its own step which is why you might want to tweak this setting.<br>(default: false) | true, false
+The report can be created explicitly in its own step which is why you might want to tweak this setting.<br>(default: false) | true, false numberOfThreads | Integer to specify the number of parallel threads for vector generation (CV engine) *Note: this may lead to increased memory consumption*.<br>(default: 1) | 4, 6, 8 parallelExecutionMode | String to specify the parallel execution mode for vector generation with the CV engine.
+Only takes effect if numberOfThreads is > 1.<br>(default: "BALANCED") | "BALANCED", "ENGINES", "GOALS"

 **Possible Return values**